What is micro-injection?

 ICSI resembles regular IVF.
 The difference is that the sperm is injected into the egg and are not just put in a dish together to fertilize.

 Who is micro-injection for?

-The ICSI fertilization method is used for almost half of all assisted reproduction treatments.
+The ICSI fertilization method is used for almost half of all specimen pipe treatments.
 The probability of success is as good as that of normal IVF, even when the man’s sperm quality is severely impaired.

 We apply the method when

 - The man has severely decreased sperm count